 Stage 4 kidney disease: The most severe stage of the disease before dialysis must occur for survival.
 (Stage 5 is when dialysis is absolutely necessary) The kidney must cleanse the blood at a needed rate.
 When this rate slows down it is a sign that the kidneys are not working.

-STD (Sexually Transmitted Disease): A disease caused by either a virus or bacteria that moves from one person to another usually through sexual contact.
+STI (Sexually Transmitted Infection): An infection caused by either a virus or bacteria that moves from one person to another usually through sexual contact.
 These diseases can also be spread through blood and breast milk.
 Some examples of STDs are syphilis, hepatitis C, and HIV.
 STDs can do damage to the reproductive, urinary, and immune systems in the body, if not treated.

 Supplements: Supplements can come in a variety of forms such as pills, powders or liquids.
 Dietary supplements cover a broad range of nutrients such as vitamins, minerals and amino acids.
 Herbal supplements are also considered dietary supplements.
 If a supplement contains plants or herbs it is called a ‘botanical'.